-The programme includes an Education Placement module.
-Please see the module specification for further information.
+The programme includes an Education Placement module and a Learning Mentor elective.
+Please see the module specifications for further information.

 ASSESSMENT

 Overview

 Assessment methods as far as possible mirror professional requirements.
 There are a wide range of assessment tasks in the programme, from a video of teaching to case studies and essays.
 There is a blend of written and practical assessment methods (including composition, teaching resources, reflective journals, action research etc.) and a variety of modes of submission, including multi-media submissions (e.g. narrated PowerPoint, Sway file or podcast).
 Most assessments are dependent on professional practice as an educator, adaptable to a student's specific professional role and are centred on connecting reflective practice with theoretical knowledge.